[Modified: 18.104.22.168, 22.214.171.124, 8.5.127.06]

-- During a voice, chat, or workitem interaction, by clicking the Action menu on the left-hand side of the name of a connected party and selecting New E-mail.
+- During a voice, chat, or workitem interaction, by clicking the Party Actions menu of a connected party and selecting New E-mail.

 In the event that there is a problem in your contact center and connection to the servers that handle your interactions is lost, some functionality might be temporarily unavailable or you might lose the interaction with your contact.
 Workspace displays system messages that inform you about the status of each of your available media channels.